Connect With Us

 To report another problem, please contact email@example.com

-From 2016 to 2018, LT Fugleberg was stationed in Goose Creek, South Carolina at Naval Nuclear Power Training Command and subsequently at Nuclear Power Training Unit.
-He attended the Submarine Officer Basic Course in Groton, Connecticut during the spring of 2017.
+From 2018 to 2020, LT Collins was stationed in Goose Creek, South Carolina at Naval Nuclear Power Training Command and subsequently at Nuclear Power Training Unit.
+She attended the Submarine Officer Basic Course in Groton, Connecticut during the spring of 2020.

-Lieutenant Fugleberg reported in April 2021 and is currently serving as an Assistant Professor of Naval Science, the Nuclear Power Officer and Submarine representative, and the 2/C advisor of the Marquette University NROTC Unit.
+Lieutenant Collins reported to Marquette University NROTC in August 2023 and is currently serving as an Assistant Professor of Naval Science, Nuclear Power Officer and Submarine representative, and the 2/C and 3/C advisor.

-Lieutenant Fugleberg has been awarded the Navy and Marine Corps Commendation Medal, the Navy and Marine Corps Achievement Medal, and various unit and service awards.
+Lieutenant Collins has been awarded the Navy and Marine Corps Commendation Medal, two Navy and Marine Corps Achievement Medals, and several unit and service awards.

 Lieutenant Zachary Henry hails from Kansas City, Missouri and graduated from the University of Missouri with a Bachelor of Arts in Political Science and a Minor in Sociology.
 He commissioned through Officer Candidate School in October of 2016.